How to apply

 Q: Can my hospital experience overseas be counted as my mandatory hospital experience?

 A: In some circumstances, some overseas hospital experience gained in general medicine, general surgery and emergency medicine may be counted towards mandatory hospital experience.
 This will be dependent on the appropriate college censor.
 All required paediatric experience must be undertaken in an Australian hospital.

 A: You can undertake your training at any WAGPET accredited training facility.
 For terms when you are completing GP Extended Skills, Advanced Rural Skills and Primary Rural and Remote Terms (hospital-based), you can complete training at any of the listed training facilities on the Facility Finder page.
 If your chosen practice for one of these extended or advanced terms is not currently accredited, please talk to your program training advisor (PTA) as to whether it can be accredited.

 If you are on the the RACGP rural pathway or are training with ACRRM, you will be required to spend your training time in a rural area MM2-7.
 On the general pathway, you are not required to go to a rural area.
 However, if you are passionate about rural community medicine, WAGPET will support you to train in rural areas.
 Please note, if you are a RACGP general pathway registrar, you must complete 12 months of training in an outer-metropolitan area.

 Q: I am in Australia as an international student, am I required to apply to the rural pathway?

 A: Yes.
-All Australian graduates who begin their studies as temporary residents are subject to Section 19AB of the Health Insurance Act and therefore, can only apply to the AGPT rural pathway, unless they have an exemption from the Minister of Health.
+If you are an Australian graduate who began your studies as temporary resident, you are subject to Section 19AB of the Health Insurance Act and therefore, can only apply to the AGPT rural pathway unless you have an exemption from the Minister of Health.
 If an exemption is granted before you apply, you may apply for the general pathway.
 For more information, please refer to the Department of Health website or email your specific query to 19AB@health.gov.au.